 - What techniques did you feel comfortable with and what can you improve on during the next session?

 When you are learning to fly the neutral Head Down position, you will naturally learn the basics of each of the control movements.
 Once you feel like you have the basic control of up and down movements, set yourself a goal to adjust the wind speed to faster and slower speeds in order to help advance your ability in this area while you learn other movements.

 What skill level is next?

 Head Down Forward / Backward

-As you begin the head down flight progression, there are many skills that you have exposure to during the basic position training.
-The forward and backward movement being one of those, you will have the basic understanding as part of balancing your neutral position.
-Being able to control any movements in order to stay still will be your primary means of learning this skill and then moving on from there, specific forward movements and backward movements to designated places inside the tunnel.
+As you begin the Head Down flight progression, there are many skills that you have exposure to during the basic position training in Belly, Back, and Sit Flying.
+Forward and Backward Movement being one of those, you have the basic understanding of these movements as part of balancing your neutral position.
+Being able to control any movements in order to stay still will be your primary means of learning this skill and then moving on to specific Forward and Backward movements to designated places inside the tunnel.